-The Probation and Supervised Release Survey notes there are 697 active adult clients on supervision and 42 juvenile clients.
-The Aitkin office is comprised of four full-time agents who provide supervision to adult offenders.
+As of September 1, 2018, there are 791 active adult clients on probation and supervised release.
+The Aitkin office is comprised of five full-time agents who provide supervision to adult offenders.
 One agent is responsible for the specialty court supervision and the caseload is approximately 20 clients at any given time.
 Another agent in the office is responsible for supervising supervised release/sex offenders and high risk clientele.
 This caseload varies between 70-90 offenders.
-Currently there are 99 cases and our office will be restructuring during the 2016-2017 year so more resources can be utilized toward this population.
-The other two remaining agents supervise a combination of administrative, low, and medium risk offenders.
-These two agents also conduct Pre-Sentence Reports, complete transfer requests and monitor clients who are not transferrable.
+Currently there are 74 cases.
+Our office did some restructuring during the 2016-2017 year so more resources can be utilized toward this population and the case load numbers were reduced to allow more effective supervision.
+The other three remaining agents supervise a combination of administrative, low, medium and high risk offenders.
+These three agents also conduct Pre-Sentence Reports, restitution studies, complete transfer requests, provide electronic monitoring hookup and monitor clients who are not transferrable.